jzp113/Monitoring/ico/readme.md

-Automated tracking system for scoring ICO teams based on social media and exchange activity.
+Automated logging system for examining ICO teams based on social media and exchange activity.
 Currently tracking 3000+ listings across 18 exchanges with 200+ active twitter filters.
+For feedback or info on a specific ICO please message me on Twitter @JoshuaOpolko

 **TODO**
 * standalone profiler.

 **Reporting/Workflow**
+* need a formalized report format for manual, needs to abstract no raw tweets
-* twitter autorespond so people can tag screen_names and both get the report
+* twitter autorespond so people can tag screen_names and both get brief report
-* 'top 3 partners/support by volume'
+* brief:'top 3 supporters by volume'

 **Schedule**